REDWOOF/Between-Two-Worlds-Notes/content/World/NPCs/Virtues/Charity.md

-#NPC #Virtue #VirtueWielder
+---
+tags:
+  - NPC
+  - Virtue
+  - VirtueWielder
+---
 The opposite of [[Greed]].

-Charity does not a wielder, it wields itself.
+Charity does not have a wielder as it wields itself.